Jbleezy/BO2-Reimagined/README.md

 * Grief: Turbine doors closed

 ### Die Rise
-* Zombies no longer spawn in the Skyscraper Tower zone when in the Trample Steam zone
+* Zombies no longer spawn in the Upper Blue Highrise zone when in the Trample Steam zone
 * Zombies no longer spawn in the zone next to the AN94 when in the AN94 zone while the debris is closed
 * Navcard table automatically crafted